Skip to content

 What is actually critical:

-In the discussions with South African civil society, which are confronted with the various negative effects along the raw material flows, from mining to further processing to transport, or are actively committed to a just transformation in South Africa, it is emphasized again and again:
+In the discussions with South African civil society, which are confronted with the various negative effects along the raw material flows, from mining to further processing to transport, or which are actively committed to a just transformation in South Africa, it is repeatedly emphasized:

 The era of irresponsibility, looking away and ignoring must come to an end.

-Yes, metallic raw materials play an important role in the transformation to the post-fossil age, but metals defined by the EU as ‘critical’ or ‘strategic’ must not be given a free pass to mine as quickly as possible.
+Yes, metallic raw materials play an important role in the transformation into the post-fossil era, but metals defined by the EU as ‘critical’ or ‘strategic’ must not be given a free pass for mining as soon as possible.

-First and foremost, the definition must be a reminder to deal with the existing and current challenges along metallic raw material supply chains.
+First and foremost, the definition must be a reminder to address the existing and current challenges along metallic raw material supply chains.

-What is really critical are the EU's consumption, which has always been far too high, the conscious ignoring of the effects in the regions of degradation and further processing, and the also life-threatening crossing of planetary boundaries.
+Because what is really critical is the EU's consumption, which has always been far too high, knowingly ignoring the effects in the regions of mining and processing and also the life-threatening crossing of planetary borders.

 A question of global justice...